Protect Everything

 Paint protection film is the right choice when preventing physical damage to your paint is the priority.
 Consider PPF if:

-• Regular commutes on I-5, SR-167, or SR-512 through Puyallup and Tacoma expose your front end to constant rock chips and road debris.
+Regular commutes on I-5, SR-167, or SR-512 through Puyallup and Tacoma expose your front end to constant rock chips and road debris.

 Yes, and it’s one of the best investments you can make for your vehicle.

 Combining PPF and ceramic coating gives you the best of both worlds: the physical impact protection of film with the hydrophobic properties, gloss enhancement, and easy maintenance of ceramic coating.
+These two products do not compete with each other.
+They protect against completely different threats.

-The most popular combination we install at SC Window Tinting
+The most popular combination we install at SC Window Tinting:

-• Ceramic coating on the entire vehicle (including over the PPF) for hydrophobic protection, enhanced gloss, and easier maintenance everywhere
+Ceramic coating on the entire vehicle (including over the PPF) for hydrophobic protection, enhanced gloss, and easier maintenance everywhere

-XPEL FUSION PLUS™ ceramic coating is specifically designed to bond with XPEL PPF, creating a seamless system where the coated film performs even better than either product alone.
-The ceramic layer adds hydrophobic properties to the PPF and enhances its gloss, while the PPF provides the physical barrier that ceramic coating can’t.
+XPEL FUSION PLUS™ ceramic coating is specifically designed to bond with XPEL PPF, creating a seamless system where the coated film performs better than either product alone.
+The ceramic layer adds hydrophobic properties to the PPF and enhances its gloss, while the PPF provides the physical barrier that ceramic coating cannot.

 For drivers in the Puyallup and Tacoma area who want comprehensive protection, this combination addresses every threat our local roads and climate present: rain, gravel, tree sap, UV exposure, road salt, and everything in between.